 When there is a difference in fitnesses between species, we say that the system selects for the fitter species, and specifically refer to the direction of selection as being towards the fitter species.
 The strength of selection depends on the difference in fitness; a larger fitness difference means a larger strength of selection and fixation happens faster.

-In addition, if we track the number of individuals of a species through time, we would expect to see some noise around an average evolution.
-This occurs in finite populations, due to the births and deaths in the system happening stochastically.
+In addition, if we track the number of individuals of a species through time, we would expect to see some noise around an average evolutionary path.
+This noise occurs in finite populations, due to the births and deaths in the system happening stochastically.
 On average, they will follow some smooth evolution (and the evolution of large populations will follow this closely), but in reality, population growth is noisy.
-Importantly, a smaller population will experienece a stronger noise, and so we may have larger deviations from the average evolutionary path.
+Importantly, a smaller population will experience a stronger noise, and so we may have larger deviations from the average evolutionary path.

 In the simple case above, it is clear that whichever species is selected for should fixate the system.
 But what happens if we allow the direction of selection and the population size to change?
 This is the question we seek to answer!